Venkateshkocherla/CrackYourPlacement/README.md

-#CrackYourPlacement Challenge by ArshGoyal to solve 4-5 questions each day.
+#CrackYourPlacement Challenge by ArshGoyal to solve 4-5 coding questions each day.